microsoft/PowerToys/doc/devdocs/disk-usage-footprint.md

 ## PowerShell command calculating size of non-hardlinks files

-Size of regular files (non-hard-links) can also be obtanied by running following PowerShell command in PowerToys installation dir:
+Size of regular files (non-hard-links) can also be obtained by running following PowerShell command in PowerToys installation dir:

 ```
 Regular files: